rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 &emsp; Instrumentally speaking, ensuring that those in the general AI/DL research community are lucidly aware of the risks from AI from might greatly improve the outcomes for humanity.
 As such, characterizing the size, influence, and general parameters of AI Safety within the broader context of AI/DL research might be a first step towards achieving this, and could benefit investigations on how much bottlenecks in mitigating AI risk are funding, interest, or talent related.
 An example of such discussion can be found in [Logan Riggs][riggs] recent [LessWrong][lw] post _[Convincing All Capability Researchers][rig_post]_ regarding [Not Relevant][nr]'s [comment][comment]:

-> Give the world's thousand most respected AI researchers \$1M each to spend 3 months working on AI alignment, with an extra \$100M if by the end they can propose a solution alignment researchers can't shoot down.
+> Give the world's thousand most respected AI researchers \\$1M each to spend 3 months working on AI alignment, with an extra \\$100M if by the end they can propose a solution alignment researchers can't shoot down.
 I promise you that other than like 20 industry researchers who are paid silly amounts, every one of them would take the million.
 They probably won't make any progress, but from then on when others ask them whether they think alignment is a real unsolved problem, they will be way more likely to say yes.
 That only costs you a billion dollars!
 I literally think I could get someone reading this the money to do this (at least at an initially moderate scale) - all it needs is a competent person to step up.

-So, some questions (as an agenda) to address what share AI Safety forms of the DL/AI community might be:
+So, some questions (as an agenda) to address AI Safety's place within the DL/AI community might be:

 - How large is the AI Safety community relative to the general AI/DL research community?
 How can this be measured?
 How might this change with regard to research, funding, participation, and progress, among other things?
 - How do AI Safety and the general AI/DL community overlap?
 How might this change with regard to research, funding, participation, and progress, among other things?